Zeila: Ifat & Adal Sultanates

 Islam was introduced to the area early on from the Arabian Peninsula, shortly after the Hijrah.
 Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the city.
 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.
 He also mentioned that the Adal kingdom had its capital in the city, suggesting that the Adal Sultanate with Zeila as its headquarters dates back to at least the 9th or 10th centuries.
 According to I.M.
-Lewis, the polity was governed by local dynasties consisting of Somalized Arabs or Arabized Somalis, who also ruled over the similarly-established Sultanate of Mogadishu in the Benadir region to the south.
-Adal's history from this founding period forth would be characterized by a succession of battles with neighbouring Abyssinia.
+Lewis, the polity was governed by local dynasties consisting of Somalized Arabs or Arabized Somalis, who also ruled over the similarly established Sultanate of Mogadishu in the Benadir region to the south.
+Adal's history from this founding period would be characterized by a succession of battles with neighbouring Abyssinia.

-By the year (1214-17), Ibn Said referred to both Zeila and Berbera.
-Zeila, as he tells us, was a wealthy city of considerable size and its inhabitants were completely Muslims.
-Ibn Said's description gives the impression that Berbera was of much more localized importance, mainly serving the immediate Somali, hinterland while Zeila was clearly serving more extensive areas.
+By the years (1214–17), Ibn Said referred to both Zeila and Berbera.
+Zeila, as he tells us, was a wealthy city of considerable size and its inhabitants were completely Muslim.
+Ibn Said's description gives the impression that Berbera was of much more localized importance, mainly serving the immediate Somali hinterland while Zeila was clearly serving more extensive areas.
 But there is no doubt that Zeila was also predominantly Somali, and Al-Dimashqi, another thirteen-century Arab writer, gives the city name its Somali name Awdal (Adal), still known among the local Somali.
 By the fourteen century, the significance of this Somali port for the Ethiopian interior increased so much so that all the Muslim communities established along the trade routes into central and south-eastern Ethiopia were commonly known in Egypt and Syria by the collective term of "the country of Zeila."

 Historian Al-Umari in his study in the 1340s about the history of Awdal, the medieval state in western and northern parts of historical Somalia and some related areas, Al-Umari of Cairo states that in the land of Zayla’ (Awdal) “they cultivate two times annually by seasonal rains … The rainfall for the winter is called ‘Bil’ and rainfall for the ‘summer’ is called ‘Karam’ in the language of the people of Zayla’ [Awdali Somalis].”

 The author’s description about seasons generally corresponds to the local seasons in historical Awdal where Karan or Karam is an important rainy season at the beginning of the year.
 The second half of the year is called ‘Bilo Dirir’ (Bil = month; Bilo = months).
 It appears that the historian was referring, in one way or another, to these still used terms, Karan and Bil.
-This indicates that the ancient Somali solar calendar citizens of Zeila were using was very similar to the one they use today.
-This also gives further credence to how the medieval inhabitants of Zeila were predominantly Somali, spoke Somali, and had Somali farming practices.
+This indicates that the ancient Somali and/or Harari solar calendar citizens of Zeila were using was very similar to the one they use today.